Libby Johnson: 22 Brides

 In 1992, the sisters formed the indie folk duo 22 Brides, and in 1993 they put out the self-released eight-song CD Selling Fruit in Cairo.
 The band name 22 Brides comes from an Indian folk tale they heard when they were younger.
 After being spotted during one of their monthly gigs at CBGB's Gallery in New York, the duo signed with indie label Zero Hour Records in 1994.
 On June 22, 1994, they released their self-titled debut, consisting of remixed songs from their self-released effort plus four new songs.
 The album was produced by Daniel Wise, with additional production from Godfrey Diamond, and features Jonathan Mover on drums and Mark Bosch on guitar.

 On the year-long tour for 22 Brides, and in advance of their second album, Beaker, 22 Brides expanded into a four-member band with John Skehan (guitar, bass) and Ned Stroh (drums) joining Libby Johnson (bass, keyboards, vocals) and Carrie Johnson (guitar, vocals).
 Produced by Adam Lasus, the album had a more highly produced feel than the folk influences of the band's debut.
 Following a Zero Hour distribution deal with Universal Records, Beaker was released on Zero Hour / Universal.

 On September 9, 1997, Zero Hour released the 22 Brides EP Blazes of Light, which was a sampler of sorts, with songs from their first two albums, "Purified" from their upcoming third album, and a cover of Leonard Cohen's "Hallelujah".

 The band's third LP, Demolition Day, was released in 1998, with a return to the more intimate sound of 22 Brides.
 In an effort to get back to their folk-pop harmonizing roots, the band worked again with Daniel Wise and recorded their vocal tracks live and switched to a trio formation, with Libby Johnson on bass and vocals, Carrie Johnson on guitar and vocals, and Bill Dobrow on drums.
 The first single from the album "Another Distant Light" debuted on WNNX (99X) out of Atlanta.

 In October 1995, 22 Brides toured with Dick Dale.
 22 Brides played at the 1998 Lilith Fair, and also opened for Ani DiFranco and Freedy Johnston.

 In 1996, Joe Quesada and Jimmy Palmiotti introduced characters based on Libby and Carrie Johnson in their comic book series Ash.
-They then created a four-book miniseries, 22 Brides, published by Event Comics, revolving around the characters based on the sisters.
+They then created a four-book miniseries, 22 Brides, published by Event Comics, revolving around the characters based on the sisters, with the first issue published on February 7, 1996.
 Palmiotti later created a spinoff series, Painkiller Jane.
-The first issue, "The 22 Brides", was published on June 4, 2014.

 The band recorded a cover of the Graham Parker song "You Can't Be Too Strong" for the 2013 tribute album Piss & Vinegar: The Songs of Graham Parker.